Darrell Green: Professional career

 Green was the last player selected in the first round (28th overall) of the 1983 NFL draft by the Washington Redskins.
-The first time he touched the ball, during a pre-season game against the Atlanta Falcons, he returned a punt 61 yards for a touchdown.
-During his first regular-season game, he made his first big play when he ran down running back Tony Dorsett of the Dallas Cowboys to prevent a touchdown.
+The first time he touched the ball, during a preseason game against the Atlanta Falcons, he returned a punt 61 yards for a touchdown.
+During his first regular season game, he made his first big play when he ran down running back Tony Dorsett of the Dallas Cowboys to prevent a touchdown.
 Green started all 16 regular season games during his rookie season and finished fourth on the team in tackles with 109 and led the team in solo tackles with 79.
 He was runner-up for the Associated Press NFL Rookie of the Year Award.